nidza07/nidza07.github.io/QC-docs/general usage.md

 ### Familiarizing yourself with the community rules
 Before you start  playing, it is very important to [read the rules of the community](https://qcsalon.net/en/forum5/topic3).
 The rules aren't very long and contain some basic guidelines.
 Not reading the rules is not an excuse.
 That being said, there is no need to be afraid.
 You will not be permanently banned for your first offense, as long as it is clear that you aren't an intentional  spammer.
-Moderators are humans, just like you, and as long as you act decent and are respectful, you shouldn't face any problems.
+Moderators are humans, just like you, and as long as you act decently and are respectful, you won't face any problems.

 As a quick summary, insults or spamming is forbidden, do not cheat or attempt to use scripts and other types of automation, and use only one account per person.
-In case of a family using multiple accounts, notify the staff about it, and keep in mind that checks will be performed and that unjustified accounts will be deleted.
+In the case of a family using multiple accounts, notify the staff about it, and keep in mind that checks will be performed and that unjustified accounts will be deleted.

 ### Playing from Windows
 The general usage document will focus on the experience you will get when playing from Windows, using the Playroom Windows client.
 Note that it is possible to play from other platforms as well using your web browser.
 This will be described in a separate document, but there are only some minor differences compared to the Windows client, so you should still be able to follow along.
 It is recommended to read this document, and then read the Web client documentation, which will only describe the special  features of the web client and its main differences.
 The web client has a few additional shortcuts and gestures for mobile users.
 They are described in the separate [web client documentation](webclient.html).